 Other Quick Notes on TV

 – Orange is the New Black is the latest Netflix Original to show back up on the ratings list long after it premiered its last season.
 This is very good news for fans of the theory that Netflix can drive lots of viewing to their library catalogue with “the algorithm”.
 (The quotes are because, while their data analysis is best in class, they’ve often hyped its abilities well beyond reality, one of the first topics I wrote about.)
 Like Lucifer, Cobra Kai, Longmire and The Crown—see above chart—each of these titles has a LOT of episodes.
 Indeed, the most valuable weapon in the streaming arsenal is a series that is 1.
 Good and 2.
 Has many seasons.
 With The Crown and Orange is the New Black, Netflix seems to have that.
 (Also, folks may love reruns too.)

-– Though it should be noted, that while both those series are currently controlled by Netflix, it is unclear for how long.
-“Ownership” is a topic I plan to keep expanding on, but ITV/Sony and Lionsgate both own those series and Netflix airs them under long term licensing deals.
+– Though it should be noted that, while both of these series are currently controlled by Netflix, it’s unclear for how long.
+“Ownership” is a topic I plan to keep expanding on, but ITV/Sony and Lionsgate both own those series, and Netflix airs them under long term licensing deals.

 With only one new launch—Yes Day—the more fun story this week is checking in on the big launches from last week.

 This is why for this week—and maybe permanently—I changed the film viewership to “per day” above.
 It just compares film launches better.
 The latest of which is another family title from Netflix.
-Yes Day apparently did well, since it is one of the few “datecdotes” Netflix provided this quarter so far:
+Yes Day apparently did well, since it is one of the few “datecdotes” Netflix provided so far this quarter: